MicrosoftDocs/WSL/WSL/tutorials/wsl-git.md

 ---
-title: Set up Git to work with Windows Subsystem for Linux
+title: Get started using Git on Windows Subsystem for Linux
 description: Learn how to set up Git for version control on the Windows Subsystem for Linux.
 keywords: wsl, windows, windowssubsystem, gnu, linux, bash, git, github, version control ms.date: 06/04/2020